Frequently Asked Questions

 How can I prevent getting hemorrhoids?

-The following are tips for hemorrhoid prevention: Include more fiber in your diet.
-Fresh fruits, leafy vegetables, and whole-grain breads and cereals are good sources of fiber.
+Eat more fiber in your diet.
+Fresh fruits, leafy vegetables, and whole-grain bread and cereals are good sources of fiber.
 Drink plenty of fluids.
-Eight glasses of water each day is ideal.
+Eight glasses of water or non-caffeinated beverage each day is ideal.
 Do not read on the toilet as this tends to promote sitting and straining which leads to swelling.
 Exercise regularly but avoid excessive lifting to the point of straining.
 Avoid laxatives that lead to loose and frequent stools and diarrhea.
 This can be just as harmful to hemorrhoids as constipation.
-Bulk-forming laxatives, such as Citrucel®, Metamucil®, Benefiber® as well as a daily stool softener such as Colace® or.
+Bulk-forming laxatives, such as Citrucel®, Metamucil®, Benefiber® as well as a daily stool softener such as Colace®.
 When you feel the need to have a bowel movement, don’t wait for long periods before using the bathroom.

 What can I do to help with the pain and discomfort?